yourfriendfitz/spaceX-api/README.md

 # spaceX-api
-An app to acces the spaceX api.
-Made with GraphQL, React, and Apollo.
+Utilizing spaceX api this app demonstrates the features of graphQL using react and apollo